How to Move Your WordPress Site to Microsoft Azure: Step by Step Guide

 Backup your WordPress Site with cPanel

-The first step when moving any website should be to make sure you have a complete and current backup of your site should anything go wrong and to ensure you are moving the freshest version of your site so no content, comments or other data is lost in the move.
-There are a number of ways to achieve this, if you are currently using cPanel on your current host this is really easy to accomplish.
-Simply login to your cPanel and choose the “Backup Wizard” link and then choose the “Backup” option:
+The first step towards WordPress Azure migration is to ensure you have a complete and current backup of your site.
+In case, anything should go wrong, you will be moving the freshest version of your site, so no content, comments, or other data gets lost in the move.
+There are several ways to achieve this; if you are currently using cPanel on your current host, this is really easy to accomplish.
+Simply log in to your cPanel, choose the “Backup Wizard” link, and then choose the “Backup” option:

 Backup your WordPress Site with a Plugin

-Now you can click “Run Now” which will create a backup of your site, once it has finished running ( the amount of time will depend on the size of your database and site content ) you can then download the backup as a zip file.
+Now, you can click “Run Now” to create a backup of your site; once it has finished running ( the amount of time will depend on the size of your database and site content ), you can then download the backup as a zip file.

 Export Your Site Content

-Now you have your site files you will need a copy of your site content, WordPress has a built-in exporter for this – simply visit “Tools” > “Export” and choose “All Content” and download the Export file.
+Now, you have your site files.
+Then, you will need a copy of your site content; WordPress has a built-in exporter for this – simply visit “Tools” > “Export,” choose “All Content,” and download the Export file.

 Move WordPress Content to Azure